-Already having three highly acclaimed releases to her credit, Patty has just released her latest recording, which features a fantastic array of new material.
+Already having four highly acclaimed releases to her credit, Patty has just released her latest recording, which features a fantastic array of new material.
 Produced by Grammy award winner Paul Nelson, who also plays electric, slide and acoustic guitar on the album, to the excited expectations of her ever growing, world-wide fanbase.
 Read on below!

 Patty is a singer/songwriter who embraces the genre of blues, jazz and rock music, Patty started at a young age listening to her mom’s piano playing of hymns, musicals and Boogie Woogie and began playing piano before the age of 5.
 Patty began playing guitar at 17 years old focusing on fingerpicking and rhythm and learning Folk music and singing.

 In the 1980’s she began listening to blues musicians and emulating their styles.

 Patty began playing guitar out in public and singing at open mic sessions in Springfield, MA during the early the early 1990’s.
 This led to her first well received live recording in 1996 “Live At The Tic Toc.”

 Her first blues-based band, The Patty Tuite Band, formed in 1999, playing throughout the Southern New England region, gaining fans at clubs, functions, and summer concert festivals.
 This experience led to her second recording “Girls Night Out” in 2001 and then “Blond and Blue” in 2007.